jacobwilliams/vibehdf5/README.md

 - Sorting respects active filters (sorts filtered data)
 - Works with numeric, string, and mixed-type columns

+**Column Visibility:**
+1. Click **Columns…** above the table to control which columns are displayed
+2. Choose "Show All Columns" or "Show Selected Columns"
+3. Check/uncheck columns to show or hide them in the table
+4. Visibility settings are automatically saved to the HDF5 file
+5. Hidden columns are excluded from drag-and-drop CSV exports
+6. Each CSV group maintains independent visibility settings

+**Unique Values:**
+1. Right-click on any column header in the CSV table
+2. Select **Show Unique Values in '[column name]'**
+3. View all unique values in a sortable dialog
+4. Shows count of unique values for quick data inspection
+5. Respects active filters (shows unique values from filtered data only)

 **Column Statistics:**
 1. Click **Statistics…** above the table to view column summaries
 2. Statistics computed for filtered data only